sawyer-greaves/lab-wiki-test/Ansys Maxwell.md

     - [Workshop 5.2](useful_resources/Ansys_Maxwell_Modules/Workshop_5_2_Electromagnetic_Thermal_Coupling.pdf) Magnetic Thermal Coupling

-## Scripting
+# Scripting
 All Ansys software can be ran via external scripting.
 This gives the benefit of additional control regarding the mesh process, and most importantly the ability to automate simulations.

+## APDL and MAPDL
 Ansys created their own scripting language APDL (Ansys Parametric Design Language) and MAPDL (Mechanical APDL) as a further extension of their scripting software.
+These are available at every licensing level, including the student license level.

+## PyAEDT
-These are available at the student license level.
-Alternatively, there are packages for Python that accomplish the same thing.
+Alternatively, there are packages for Python that accomplish the same level of control.
 A user of Python and MAPDL found the process too unwieldy, and set about making PyAnsys.
 Ansys has since employed this person and encouraged them to expand their efforts to the various depths of Ansys software.
-PyAnsys is obtained from [here](https://aedt.docs.pyansys.com/version/stable/index.html).
+[PyAEDT](https://aedt.docs.pyansys.com/version/stable/index.html) provides scripting abilities for the Electronic Desktop (AEDT) portion of Ansys that is a companion to Ansys Workbench, and contains Maxwell.
+Several installation methods are provided and explained [here](https://aedt.docs.pyansys.com/version/stable/Getting_started/Installation.html).

+Installation Methods

+- Install from a Python file:
+    - Following this installation procedure installs PyAEDT to be run with CPython, which AEDT already includes.
+    - This option allows for console-style control, or to script via web-based Jupyter, from within the Tools>Toolkit options within AEDT.
+Once a script has been generated and saved locally to the device, the option "Run_PyAEDT_Script" allows for the generated script to run.
+    -This installation method does not install the PyAEDT package into any locally installed IDE.

+- Install PyAEDT in Conda virtual environment:
+    - Following this in installation procedure installs PyAEDT such that any IDE launched from Anaconda can access the package (i.e. Spyder, Jupyter, etc.).
+    - Launching the virtual environment is done via the CMD.exe prompt within Anaconda.
+    - PyAEDT scripts can then run within the Python IDE or your choice, and Ansys can boot from the script, with or without a graphical interface.

+## User Guides

+The [PyAnsys](https://aedt.docs.pyansys.com/version/stable/User_guide/index.html) website provides several code examples, across all AEDT functionality, that include the whole process.
+Additional resources can be found by navigating throughout.